FuelRats/pipsqueak/README.md

 ## Privileged Commands
 Commands listed here are only usable if you have halfop or op on any channel the bot is joined to.
-You need not be in that channel when you send the command.
+You do not need to send the command from that channel, but must be currently joined to it.

 Command | Parameters | Explanation
 --- | --- | ---
 `fact` / `facts` | (add|set) *fact*-*lang* *message* | Adds a new fact to the database, replacing the old version if it already existed.
 `fact` / `facts` | (del[ete]|remove) set *fact*-*lang* | Deletes a fact from the database.
-`fact` / `facts` | rescan | Updates the bot's cached knowledge of known facts and languages.
-Only needed if the database is modified externally while the bot is running.
 `fact` / `facts` | import | Tells the bot to (re)import legacy JSON files into the database.
 This will not overwrite existing facts.

 ## Config
 Name | Purpose | Example
 --- | --- | ---
 filename | the name (and absolute path) to the JSON file containing the facts, or a directory containing .json files.
-Any files found will be imported to the database on startup | /home/pipsqueak/facts.json table | Name of the table in Sopel's SQLite database that facts will be stored in. | ratfacts language | Comma-separated list of languages to search for facts when no language specifier is present. | en,es,de,ru
+Any files found will be imported to the database on startup | /home/pipsqueak/facts.json lang | Comma-separated list of languages to search for facts when no language specifier is present. | en,es,de,ru

 ## Detailed module information
 Scans incoming message that start with ! for keywords specified in the database and replies with the appropriate response.
 Also allows online editing of facts.